yosymfony/Spress-plugin-more-tag/README.md

 --more-- Explain text
 ```

-**How to use in the template?**
+**The template side**

-This plugin provides some Twig filters and one test to hanle excerpt concern:
+This plugin provides some Twig filters and one test to handle excerpt concern:

 * `excerpt` filter gets the excerpt of content. `{{ post.content | excerpt }}`.
 * `content` filter gets the content without more tag text. `{{ post.content | content }}`.